wix-incubator/autoviews/packages/docs/docs/entities/components-repo.md

 getNodeType: (node: CoreSchemaMetaSchema) => string = node => node.type
 ```

-The default `getType` implementation returns the type field of the JSONSchema node. `getType` can return any string value, which can be used to extract any mapping of JSON Schema nodes to type name.
+The default `getNodeType` implementation returns the type field of the JSONSchema node. `getNodeType` can return any string value, which can be used to extract any mapping of JSON Schema nodes to type name.

 ### Example - using `getType` with JSONSchema enum
 One example of when `getType` is useful is with JSONSchema enums.
 JSONSchema does not define an Enum type, rather it considers enum as a constraint on a string type.